pbs/Canvas-Drawing-Tool/README.md

     // the default background to use (can be null for empty background)
     default: 'first/bg.png'
-  }

-  // The available brush widths (in pixels)
-  brushWidths: [
-    1,
-    10
-  ],
+  },

+  brush: {
     // The available brushes.
 The list below has the all the currently available ones (at the time of writing)
-  brushes: [
+    enabled: [
       'eraser',
       'fill',
       'marker',
       'pattern',
       'pencil',
       'spray'
     ],

+    // The available brush widths (in pixels)
+    widths: [1, 10],

     // The available colors to use, can be any valid CSS color
     colors: [
       '#0000FF',
       '#FF0000'
-  ],
+    ]
+  },

   // Whether or not to enable touch events
   mobileEnabled: true,